oroinc/documentation/backend/entities/customize-datagrids/frontend/index.rst

 - `required` if `true` the column/filters cannot be hidden (but can be ordered)
 - `manageable` if `false` the column does not appear in Datagrid Settings (generally is used for system columns such as `actions` or `selectRow`)

-There is the option that allows to turn off Datagrid Settings over `datagrids.yml` configuration:
+There is the option that allows to turn off Datagrid Settings over `datagrids.yml` configuration.
+Keep in mind that the backend datagrid is configured in the ``/config/oro/datagrids.yml`` file, while the frontend datagrid is configured in the ``/views/layouts/<theme>/config/datagrids.yml`` file within the configuration directory of your bundle.

 .. code-block:: yaml